 Leon Chase grew up in the industrial suburbs south of Detroit.
-He now lives in Brooklyn, New York, where he divides his time between a variety of self-taught obsessions, including filmmaking, painting, music, the occasional writing project, and working on his van.
+He now lives in Brooklyn, New York.

-In late 2013, Leon created “The Pill Girls”, a short parody of ’70s sexploitation films, which he wrote, cast, costumed, directed, edited, and scored.
-A year later, me made the zero-budget comedy short “Fair Trade”, written by his wife, the much more talented and better looking Ashlie Atkinson.
+In 2013, Leon created “The Pill Girls”, a short parody of ’70s sexploitation films.
+A year later, me made the zero-budget comedy short “Fair Trade”.
 His comedic Film Noir “Upper West Side Story” was completed in the fall of 2015 and screened most recently as part of the 2016 New York Short Film Festival.

-Leon’s most recent project, “Character” is a planned series of short features documenting eccentric people in New York City.
+Leon’s newest project, “Character” is a planned series of 1-hour features documenting eccentric people in New York City.
 Episode 1, starring burlesque performer Fancy Feast, debuted online in early 2017.
-It has since screened at Anthology Film Archives in Manhattan, at the Center for Sex and Culture in San Francisco, and at the Coney Island Film Festival.
+It has since screened at Anthology Film Archives in Manhattan, at the Center for Sex and Culture in San Francisco, and at the 2017 Coney Island Film Festival.

-Episode 2, featuring the roller derby star Suzy Hotrod, will debut in early 2018.
+Episode 2, featuring the roller derby star Suzy Hotrod, will debut in the spring of 2018.